pcarbo/kyoto/README.md

 ###Part B

-In Part B of this module, we will contrast our experiences so far with the basic linear regression and LMM methods---methods that are based on a single-marker linear regression---with multi-marker regression methods that simultaneously consider all markers as potential predictors of the phenotype.
-Our goal is not only to understand the benefits of multi-marker mapping, but critically we need to understand how to interpret the results.
+In Part B of this module, we will contrast our experiences so far with the methods based on a single-marker linear regression with "multi-marker" methods that simultaneously consider all markers as potential predictors of the phenotype.
+Our goals are to understand the features of multi-marker mapping, and understand how to interpret the results.
 For all of Part B, we will work with the [map.qtls.R](R/multi.map.qtls.R) script in R.

-Here we will focus on mapping QTLs for freezetocue since the albino trait is not particularly challenging to map, so won't reveal anything particularly interesting about multi-marker mapping.
-(However, whis shouldn't prevent you from trying mapping the albino trait if you would like to do so.)
+We concrentrate on mapping QTLs for freezetocue since the albino trait is not particularly challenging, as we have seen, and so will not reveal anything particularly interesting about multi-marker mapping methods.
+(This should not stop you from trying multi-marker mapping for the albino trait.)
+Thus, for this module we set the script parameters to

-As implemented for this module, the multi-marker analysis consists of an inner loop and and outer loop.
-In the outer loop, we try different combinations of the hyperparameters in order to identify a combination that fits better than the other combinations.
-This is sort of like EM, in the sense that the goal is to arrive at parameter estimates that maximize the likelihood, except that maximization is done in a not very intelligent fashion.
-The combinations of hyperparameters that are assessed are determined according to **sigma**, **sa** and **log10odds** which are set near the beginning of the script.
+    phenotype  <- "freezetocue"
+    covariates <- c("sex","age","albino","agouti")

+As before, we will compare the genome-wide scans in the F2 and F34 mice, so run the script with **generation = "F2"** and **generation = "F34"**.

+Support for association in different ways in the single-marker and multi-marker mapping.
+In the single-marker mapping, we typically quantify support using LOD scores or p-values.
+In the multi-marker mapping, we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (this is the "posterior inclusion probability").
+This is what is plotted along the vertical axis of the figure.
+In the figure, I have drawn a threshold at a posterior probability of 0.9, but this threshold is arbitary.

+**Important note:** In multi-marker mapping, a SNP is only included in the model if it is useful for predicting the trait.
+Therefore, if two SNPs nearby each other on the chromosome are almost perfectly correlated with each other, then only one will be included in the model.
+The posterior probabilities are calculated efficiently using a variational approximation.
+However, since the variational approximation does not accurately capture uncertainty in the included SNP when many SNPs are correlated with each other, it is best to interpret a high posterior probability in the genome-wide as meaning that the QTL is located somewhere nearby the SNP with the high posterior probability.

+A key aspect to the multi-marker mapping is that it also attempts to learn the *priors* from the data; that is, it estimates an additional set of parameters (the "hyperparameters") that specify the prior distribution of the coefficients in the regression.
+In the script, this hyperparameter estimation is implemented by trying different combinations of hyperparameters, and we choose the combination that fits the data best (*i.e.* that maximizes the probability of the data, or the likelihood).

+The combinations of hyperparameters that are determined by **sigma**, **sa** and **log10odds**, which are set near the beginning of the script.
+When the script has completed, the best combination of hyperparameters is **grid$sigma[i]**, **grid$sa[i]** and **grid$log10odds[i]**.

+**Questions**

++ Are the "significant" QTLs in the multi-marker mapping the same as the significant QTLs in the single-marker mapping results?
+Or, more precisely, do the QTLs with the strongest support in the multi-marker mapping correspond to the QTLs with the strongest support in the single-marker mapping?
+Does the association signal from the multi-marker mapping (the posterior probabilities) more closely resemble the single-marker mapping results with the polygenic effect, or without?

++ The second

 In the inner loop, for each setting of the hyperparameters we calculate approximate posterior probabilities for the regression